Anurich/Image-captioning/README.md

 So in this work I try to implement neural network that are capable of generating text given an image.

 <h2> Network Architecture </h2>
-In this work I use two different network one for extracting features from image and second is LSTM network for generating the text using that image.
+<p>In this work I use two different network one for extracting features from image and second is LSTM network for generating the text using that image.<p>
 <figure>
 <img src ="img.png" heigh="300" width="500"/>
 </figure>